Sobrecodigo/sc-proyecto-beta-backend/.github/ISSUE_TEMPLATE/issue_Template.md

 ---
 name: New Task
 about: Template to create a new task in the project
-title: '[TASK] Task name'
+title: "[TASK] Task name"
-labels: 'task'
+labels: "task"
-assignees: ''
+assignees: ""
 ---

 ## Task Description